darkfeline/dantalian/doc/specs.rst

 hard links.  hitagiFS will primarily use calls to builtin Python library :mod:`os` utils and standard system utils.
 As hitagiFS makes extensive use of hard links, everything under its root must belong to one file system.
-As an implementation detail, the hitagiFS should not be moved after creation.
+As an implementation detail, due to having to symlink directories, take care moving the hitagiFS after creation.
+Running ``hfs init`` on it after moving will fix all of the symlinks (Running any command will fix it).
+This may take some time.
-Eventually, a helper script will be added to fix things after moving the hitagiFS.

 Tsun side
 ---------